Clean Up the Air

 Changing the design of the plant and temperature of the hazardous wastes and rechecking the outcome might be a good remedy to the issue, e.g., installing scrubbers and extraction system ventilation options.
 Informing the client and attending hearings as an expert witness on the findings and suggested solutions could be a way of educating and engaging the community.Barry's Response

-- I'm sorry to hear about your woes.
-Knowledge and education are two key components in protecting yourself and family from environmental hazards (from air quality to crime and many other factors).
-With better information technology, people can make more informed decisions about where to work and live than ever before.
+- I'm sorry to hear about your troubles.
+Knowledge and education are key to protecting yourself and family from environmental hazards (from air quality to crime).
+People can make better decisions about where to live and work thanks to better information technology.

-I hope you are able to find the solution you need, either through changes in policy or location, and that it all works out.
-Thank you for your input.Search
+Hope you find the solution you need, whether through policy or location changes, and that it all works out.
+I appreciate your input.Search

 this site for more information now.